-For some clients, a logistics or warehousing audit is required by corporate policy.
+For some clients, a logistics or warehouse audit is required by corporate policy.
 For others, it forms part of a wider long-term strategy.
 And for some, it’s just about peace of mind.
 Whatever your reasons, there are times when you simply must know where you currently are, before deciding where you’re headed.

 Return on investment

-In line with our focus on doing, we make sure our logistics and warehousing audits are cost-effective.
+In line with our focus on doing, we make sure our logistics and warehouse audits are cost-effective.
 This minimises the risk; we like our clients to feel comfortable that the return on investment - after implementing our recommendations - will justify the initial expense.